GRAINS-Wheat rebounds after 17-month low; USDA report awaited

 Traders are awaiting the USDA's March supply and demand report on Wednesday for an update on Brazilian crops, which may help offset losses in Argentina.

-(Reporting by Cassandra Garrison, additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Jane Merriman and Krishna Chandra Eluri)
+(Reporting by Cassandra Garrison in Chicago Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by Krishna Chandra Eluri and Matthew Lewis)

 ((Cassandra.Garrison@thomsonreuters.com; +52 55 6200 7873;))